eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

 # Introduction

-This tutorial will explore how to access and analyze Zarr data from the [EOPF Sample Service STAC catalog](https://stac.browser.user.eopf.eodc.eu/) programmatically using R.
+This tutorial will explore how to access and analyse Zarr data from the [EOPF Sample Service STAC catalog](https://stac.browser.user.eopf.eodc.eu/) programmatically using R.